Fitting the Nomada Pro Panniers to my Tiger 1200

 I took a saw to the BMW Funduro rack and cut the grab handles off (far right).
 I made

-then sprayed the rack with black bumper paint.
-I think it looks great and it provides
+sprayed the rack with black bumper paint.
+I think it looks great and it provides extra fixing

 Smaller Luggage Rack